developer-kirill-nefodov/nfter/README.md

 message containing it; the server verifies the signature, burns the nonce, and mints a session.
 The signature stays cryptographically valid forever, so single-use nonces are the only thing standing between a captured message and a replay — the test suite asserts exactly that.

+**Transactions, not just reads.** Claiming a pass and sending a tip both run the full lifecycle: the gas is estimated *before* the wallet opens (so the user can still walk away), then signing, then broadcast with the hash on screen, then confirmation — with a rejected prompt, an out-of-gas, and a revert each explained in a sentence rather than as `execution reverted`.

 **Your collection.** The API reads `balanceOf` → `tokenOfOwnerByIndex` → `tokenURI` from the contract, resolves `ipfs://` metadata onto a gateway, and caches the whole collection per owner